An Example of the Witnessing Life

 Christians have been persecuted since Roman emperor Nero fed them to the lions in the Coliseum.
 The church through the centuries has stood on the shoulders of men and women such as these, this great cloud of witnesses (Hebrews 13).
 There have been more martyrs in the 20th century than the previous 19 centuries combined.
 America has been one of the privileged few, but even America’s time is coming.

 Recently I read an article online.
 The American commentator was talking about how the Emperor Nero had it right in throwing the Christians to the lions and then imagined if only we had the Coliseum again.
 His attacks were vicious and his words were toxic.
 And he meant everything he said.
 At first I was angry and I cried.
 But then I felt resolved to continue standing on the shoulders of people like Carpus and Papylus.
-I felt emboldened to continue to stand in solidarity alongside our brothers in India who are currently facing a political regime change and as a result are bearing the marks of persecution.
+I felt emboldened to continue to stand in solidarity alongside our brothers in South Asia who are currently facing a political regime change and as a result are bearing the marks of persecution.

 We live in an age of “tolerance” and “pluralism.”
 We are challenged to open our minds to other viewpoints as we embrace diversity.
 It is expected, even applauded, for one to believe in a plurality of ideas, even if those ideas contradict each other.
 But there is no toleration for exclusivity.
 And in that environment people are shying away from boldly proclaiming Christ.